By Newman Nahas

 Summary of Argument

-Second, even if the Confession had been received, its authority is limited to what it was received as: a polemical manual subordinate to the sources of dogma (not a source of dogma itself).
-[6]
+Second, to the extent the Confession had been received, its authority is limited to what it was received as: a polemical manual rebutting a Calvinist document, an exercise in the application of dogma (not a source of dogma itself).

-Dositheus inherited a theological program from his predecessor Nektarios, who in 1663 had founded the Patriarchal Academy with the the charter declaring: "neither to worship the pope through monstrous discourse, nor to think like Calvinists and Lutherans through the worship of shadows" (μήτε διὰ τερατολογίαν παπολατρεῖν, μήτε διὰ σκιολατρείαν καλβινολουτεροφρονεῖν).[VK16] The Confession was thus part of a program of charting a course between Rome and Geneva.
+Dositheus inherited a theological program from his predecessor Nektarios, who in 1663 had founded the Patriarchal Academy with the charter declaring: "neither to worship the pope through monstrous discourse, nor to think like Calvinists and Lutherans through the worship of shadows."
+(Kontouma 2016) Notably, this program was defined in terms of taking a position on issues that were arising between two external groups.